Unauthorized Bank ATM Withdrawals - London/Panama

 Envista was retained by our client to provide a technical investigation of the authorization process between the bank and the centralized credit card transaction facility, in order to identify pertinent information regarding the transaction.
 We were also asked to verify if the unauthorized withdrawals were caused as a result of malicious activity occurring within the credit card transaction facility.

 Envista's digital forensics experts focused on the credit card authorization process that was established between the bank and the credit card transaction facility whenever transactions occurred.
 During this time, our experts were able to confirm that only the account being investigated had experienced this malicious activity.
-Moreover, our team reviewed the banking process where the credit card data was setup for transmission to the credit card processing facility.
+Moreover, our team reviewed the banking process where the credit card data was set up for transmission to the credit card processing facility.

-Based on this investigation, Envista experts concluded that there was no data to support that the processing of the ATM transactions were malicious.
+Based on this investigation, Envista experts concluded that there was no data to support that the processing of the ATM transactions was malicious.
 Instead, we saw multiple errors occurring at both the bank and the credit card processing facility.
-Both systems had been established for a long period of time according to examined records and change logs.
+Both systems had been established for a long period of time according to examined records and changelogs.
 As such, the claim was denied as these multiple errors represented pre-existing conditions and could be contributed to maliciously written software/activity which was the only covered peril under the insurance policy.

 Our experts are ready to help.